F-I-D-O/Manuals/manuals/Windows/Powershell Manual.md

 ## Parameter blocks
-defined using the `param` keyword.
+Parameter blocks are defined using the `param` keyword. he parameter block defines the parameters of the script block.
+By default (`param()`), only the build in parameters are available.
+In the parameter block, individual parameters are divided by commas.
 Example:

 ```PowerShell
 $myFunction = {
     param($param1, $param2)